Eichel’s penalty-shot goal seals Sabres 3-2 win over Oilers

 “We haven’t been very happy with the results at all,” Botterill said.
 “I would say since coming back from the break I think our team’s performed fairly well, but we haven’t gotten results.
 So, you’re always looking to try and find a fix.”

-“We will work with the players who really want to be here and, quite clearly, play the players who really want to be here,” Krueger said Wednesday.
+The only real setback for the Sabres was rookie forward Victor Oloffson limping off after helping set up Reinhart’s tying goal scored 3:53 into the third period.
+Oloffson, who began the day leading NHL rookies with 16 goals and 34 points, was alone and appeared to hit a rut in the ice behind the Oilers’ net.

-With Scandella traded, Bogosian returned to the lineup after missing three games.
-Rodrigues, meantime, was a healthy scratch for a second consecutive game.
+Coach Ralph Krueger didn’t have an update on Oloffson status following the game.

-NOTES: Sabres placed LW Dalton Smith on waivers for demotion to the minors after he made his NHL debut on Tuesday. … Oilers C Sam Gagner sat out for the fourth time in five games. … Botterill said Frolik isn’t expected to join the team until this weekend due to visa-related paperwork that must be completed. … Sabres LW Victor Olofsson, named the NHL’s rookie of the month for December earlier in the day, limped off in what appeared to be a non-contact injury after helping set up Reinhart’s goal.
+NOTES: Sabres placed LW Dalton Smith on waivers for demotion to the minors after he made his NHL debut on Tuesday. … Oilers C Sam Gagner sat out for the fourth time in five games. … Botterill said Frolik isn’t expected to join the team until this weekend due to visa-related paperwork that must be completed.

 UP NEXT